-Large, adult bears of some species also lose their ability to climb trees as they get older.
+Large adult bears of some species also lose their ability to climb trees as they get older.
 Brown bears can climb trees when they are cubs, but their size and weight increase as they get older.
-With the added bulk, adult brown bears cannot climb trees, although they can when young.
+Adult brown bears cannot climb trees with the added bulk, although they can when young.

 Brown bears are also not good at climbing trees due to other physical drawbacks.
-Apart from their size and weight, brown bears have claws that make it harder to climb.
+Apart from their size and weight, brown bears have claws that make them harder to climb.
 Their claws are long and sharp, which makes it difficult for them.
-Brown bears also have fixed wrist joints, along with paws that turn inwards.
+Brown bears also have fixed wrist joints and paws that turn inwards.
 Their paws have naked skin that is rough to the touch; however, this could get easily damaged.
 Grizzly bear cubs are excellent climbers, and some adults have been seen at heights of up to 18 feet.

 There are many species of bears, and all can climb trees, except for one.
 The polar bear, which can be found in the Arctic, does not climb trees.
 This is mainly due to their enormous size and weight.
-There are also hardly any trees in their frozen habitat for them to climb even if they could.
+There are also hardly any trees in their frozen habitat to climb, even if they could.

 Although polar bears cannot climb trees, they are excellent at climbing the terrain in their environment.
 Polar bears can use their claws and immense power to traverse terrain up to 30-35 feet high and jump down gaps of 10 feet without injuring themself.